t4wE/vlang.io/README.md

 ### Styling the website

 There is `app.sass` file which is the main stylesheet.
-Use `index.html` to view the rendered html file.
+Use `index.html` in ``build`` folder to view the rendered html file.
 This will help you style the website.

 ### Adding Language